 Membership dues make your union strong!
 Dues cover all of the cost of having a strong union, including:

-- organizing resources to grow our strength;
+- organizing resources to help keep people informed, grow our numbers and our strength;

 - subject experts to negotiate on equal terms with UW’s consultants to bargain the strongest contract possible;